localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 That’s the long and short of how we are building LocalStack with LocalStack.
 LocalStack has enabled rapid design and development of sophisticated solutions by reducing the number of test and UAT environments while improving the quality and lead time.
 The best way we can improve our product is to iteratively adopt it, and ensure we can leverage the same features as our customers do and continue to nail down the developer experience.
 Over many months, we have continued to ship improvements to enable teams, like ours, to scale and mitigate common bottlenecks while developing on the cloud.

 As we continue our work in fleshing out the LocalStack experience, we aim to further support enterprise compliance & insights, with features like Chaos engineering, Productivity metrics, Cost optimizations, and more.
 This will allow us to expand from our initial focus on the inner dev loop to an outer dev loop experience, to accelerate your cloud journey and to put developers back in charge.
-Building a cloud emulator is hard, and this sets us up towards solving larger problems at hand — state management, SDLC, collaboration, and more.
+Building a high-fidelity cloud emulator has been a challenging undertaking, but this strong foundation sets us up towards solving larger problems at hand — state management, SDLC, collaboration, and more.

 Stay tuned for more news and awesome features in the upcoming months — or if you would like to get access to some of the features we’ve been using, get in touch with us.